zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 :::-- background.stop(name: "server")
 ```

 Visit [http://localhost:3000](http://localhost:3000) in a browser.
 If the page doesn’t display, [reference the logs](#view-application-logs) to debug the error.
-Rails outputs logs in the same terminal where `rails server` started.
+Rails outputs logs in the same terminal where `rails server` was started.

 ## Specify the Ruby Version